Ophthalmic viscosurgical device: Properties

 The most relevant physical properties for use in ophthalmic surgery are viscoelasticity, viscosity, pseudoplasticity, and surface tension.

 These physical properties of an OVD are consequences of molecular chain length, and molecular interactions between chains.
 The rheologic properties of an OVD directly affect its clinical characteristics.
 An OVD can be chosen that best matches the requirements for a specific procedure, or part of a procedure, and combinations may be useful.

 Viscoelasticity is the property of materials that exhibit both viscous and elastic characteristics when undergoing deformation.
 Viscous materials, like water, resist shear flow and strain linearly with time when a stress is applied.
 Elastic materials strain when stretched and immediately return to their original state once the stress is removed.
-This property allows the OVD to retain its shape under low shear stress, and to spring back into shape after a low deforming stress is removed, but also allow instruments to be moved relatively freely when the critical shear stress is exceeded.
+Viscoelasticity allows the OVD to retain its shape under low shear stress, and to spring back into shape after a low deforming stress is removed, but also allow instruments to be moved relatively freely when the critical shear stress is exceeded.

 Viscosity is a measure of its the resistance to shear deformation in a fluid at a given rate, or its resistance to flow.
 It quantifies the internal frictional force between adjacent layers of fluid that are in relative motion.
 The viscosity of a Newtonian fluid does not vary significantly with the rate of deformation.